Table of Contents

 Each section is equally important, so if you are a new owner, pay special attention to every step because slacking is not a good idea.
 It is challenging to teach new tricks to an old dog.

 When we say tricks, we don’t imply that you should turn your dog into a circus animal.
 Basic commands like Stop or Come are essential because they keep your pooch safe.
 These are even more important in busy urban areas with a lot of traffic.
 With Weimhund’s curious nature, you need to make sure they don’t wander off in the wrong direction.

 - Establish a reward and punishment system.
-Dogs love rewards and praise, so treat your pooch when they do something right.
+Dogs love rewards, gifts, and praise, so treat your pooch when they do something right.
 You should also reprimand them for disobedience, but never be cruel; it is inhumane and counterproductive.